inboxpraveen/ASR-Accuracy-Tool/PROJECT_DOCUMENTATION.md

 ### High-Level Architecture

-The ASR Accuracy Tool is built as a modern web application with a clean separation of concerns:
+The Speech Annotation Workbench is built as a modern web application with a clean separation of concerns:

 ![Architecture](./static/images/Architecture.png)